- Lemosho Crater Route

 Day 12: Millennium Camp to Mweka Gate; Moshi Town

 Our last day is another descent of 7,000 feet with 4 to 5 hours of hiking to the exit at Mweka Gate.
 The trail is steep in places and within the forest may be slippery if wet.
-After a hearty celebration lunch with the whole team on private SENE land near the exit gate to say goodbye to the mountain crew, the trip leaders bring you to the Ameg Lodge in Moshi Town to relax, have dinner, and enjoy its spacious garden and swimming pool.
+After a hearty celebration lunch with the whole team on private SENE land near the exit gate to say goodbye to the mountain crew, the trip leaders bring you to your hotel in Moshi Town to relax, have dinner, and enjoy its spacious garden and swimming pool.
 (Those going on safari tomorrow will overnight at a hotel in Arusha, closer to the wildlife parks.)

 Day 13: Moshi Town